cococo1/university/README.md

 University
 ==========

-This repo contains the code which I wrote during at the university, during my Bachelor studies (2010-2014).
+This repo contains the code which I wrote at the university, during my Bachelor studies (2010-2014).

 --